nguyen-tuan-hiep/web-project/README.md

 - Navigate to the project root folder in the terminal
 - Install dependencies using the command `npm install` for both server and client.
 - You can either work with MongoDB atlas or use your locally installed MongoDB
-- Create a .env file in your project api folder and add your variables.
+- Create a .env file in your server folder and add your variables.

 ---
 ## Features